Paris Jackson to Willow Smith: 'I feel like my dad would be proud' - KTVZ

 Paris Jackson joined friend Willow Smith for Smith’s first “Red Table Talk Takeover” and we learned how incredibly similar the two young women are.

-Both Jackson, 23, and Smith, 20, are children of superstars (musical icon Michael Jackson, and actors Will Smith and Jada Pinkett Smith respectively) and the pair talked about their commonalities in everything from mental health struggles to their search for their own identities and their attraction to both men and women.
+Jackson, 23, and Smith, 20, are children of superstars (musical icon Michael Jackson and actors Will Smith and Jada Pinkett Smith, respectively) and the pair talked about their commonalities in everything from mental health struggles to their search for their own identities and their attraction to both men and women.

 Jackson joined Smith on the Red Couch and opened up about the trauma of being the child of one of the world’s biggest stars.